cspwcspw/DIY_Constant_Load_Controller/README.md

 that could be a trimpot or
 a sensitivity potentiometer in my final circuit.

-The other big "gotcha" about OpAmps, though, is how close the output can get to the power rails.
-Newer OpAmps specifically designed for single-ended supplies are often "rail-to-rail" meaning that the input or output voltages can very closely approach the supply rail voltages.
+The other big "gotcha" about opAmps, though, is how close the output can get to the power rails.
+Newer opAmps specifically designed for single-ended supplies are often "rail-to-rail" meaning that the input or output voltages can very closely approach the supply rail voltages.
 (Some opAmps can only get close to the rails on outputs, some only on inputs.